Report: Celtics likely to part ways with Kemba Walker this summer

 - Oops!Something went wrong.Please try again later.

-Report: Celtics likely to part ways with Kemba Walker this summer originally appeared on NBC Sports Northwest
+Report: Celtics likely to part ways with Kemba Walker this summer originally appeared on NBC Sports Bayarea

 The Boston Celtics' offseason of change may include trading Kemba Walker.